 - provided/updated by the MME during the TAU procedure;

-- provided/updated by the PCF;

-- provided/updated by the AF (e.g. NTZ AF, USS, TPAE).

-NOTE 2: Whether all options are required will be determined in normative phase.

 The UAV UE is responsible for NTZ enforcement independently of the UAV UE 3GPP Release.

 The UAV UE supporting NTZ (i.e. Rel-19 and onward UAV UEs) performs the following: